Engineering Insights

 Rust Lang

-Figure 1: Reliable Software is built using a language subset defined by code standards, an execution environment and the accompanying toolset
+Figure 2: Reliable Software is built using a language subset specified by coding standards, and the accompanying verification toolset

-Finally, the coding standards must be paired with an execution environment and the accompanying toolset — including qualified compilers, verification frameworks, and static analysis tools.
-The ultimate goal is to apply a structured approach to specifying, implementing, and verifying software (and the system as a whole), ensuring that the final system demonstrably meets stringent safety, reliability, and assurance levels.
+The coding standards must be also paired with an accompanying toolset — including static analysis tools, verification tools and qualified compilers.
+The ultimate goal is to enforce a structured approach to specifying, implementing, and verifying software (and the system as a whole), ensuring that the final system demonstrably meets stringent safety, reliability, and assurance levels.

 Memory Safety